 It can often be the case that while your other social media or website pages might be towards the bottom of the page for the business you are working on, the Google+ page can be listed right at the top.

-That’s huge potential value for earned income in exchange for keeping that information updated.
+That’s a huge potential value for earned income in exchange for keeping that information updated.

 Once your Facebook page hits 25 likes you have the option of creating a custom URL.
 This is of course an easy number to hit and you need to be prepared with the right URL right away once this is available.
 Adding this to your checklist for managing your social media pages won’t take too much time and will help your results.